Parametric Shape Holomorphy of Boundary Integral Operators with Applications: Introduction

 In the following, we are interested in the regularity of the \emph{parameter-to-operator} map

 and, assuming $\OA_\y $ to be boundedly invertible for each $\y \in \mathbb{U}$, of the \emph{parameter-to-solution} map

 where $f_\y\in L^2(\Gamma_\y)$ for each $\y \in \mathbb{U}$.
-For these maps, constructing efficient surrogates is a central task in computational UQ and reduced order modelling of parametric partial differential and boundary integral equations.
+For these maps, constructing efficient surrogates is a central task in computational uncertainty quantification and reduced order modelling of parametric partial differential and boundary integral equations.
 However, it is well-known that the so-called curse of dimensionality in the parameter space renders most na{\"i}ve approximation methods computationally unfeasible.
 To overcome this challenge and effectively design dimension-robust algorithms for the approximation of the maps in \cref{eq:param_to_operator} and \cref{eq:param_to_solution} one requires a better understanding of the \emph{parametric regularity} of the BIOs upon the shape-parametric representations.

 In \cite{CCS15}, it is proposed to construct a holomorphic extension over a tensor product of ellipses in the complex domain as a key step to finally break the curse of dimensionality in the sparse polynomial approximation of high-dimensional parametric problems.
 Indeed, by varying the size of these ellipses on each parameter, i.e. by exploiting the \emph{anisotropic} parameter dependence, this \emph{$(\boldsymbol{b},p,\varepsilon)$-holomorphy} allows to state provable convergence rates that do not depend on the input's parametric dimension.
-From a computational point of view, $(\boldsymbol{b},p,\varepsilon)$-holomorphy constitutes a stepping stone in the analysis and implementation of a plethora of approximation techniques such as sparse grid interpolation and quadrature \cite{ZS17,SS13,NTW2008,HHPS2018}, higher-order Quasi-Monte Carlo \cite{DKL14,DLC16,DGLS19,DGLS17} integration (HoQMC), construction of artificial neural network (ANNs) surrogates \cite{SZ19,HSZ20,OSZ22,HOS22,ABD22}, and to establish sparsity of parametric posterior densities in Bayesian inverse problems \cite{CS16_2,SS13,SS16}.
+From a computational point of view, $(\boldsymbol{b},p,\varepsilon)$-holomorphy constitutes a stepping stone in the analysis and implementation of a plethora of approximation techniques such as sparse grid interpolation and quadrature \cite{ZS17,SS13,NTW2008,HHPS2018}, higher-order Quasi-Monte Carlo \cite{DKL14,DLC16,DGLS19,DGLS17} integration (HoQMC), construction of artificial neural network (ANN) surrogates \cite{SZ19,HSZ20,OSZ22,HOS22,ABD22}, and to establish sparsity of parametric posterior densities in Bayesian inverse problems \cite{CS16_2,SS13,SS16}.

 The main objective of this work is to derive shape-parametric regularity results for BIOs of the form \cref{eq:A_bio}.
-In addition, we aim to demonstrate the usefulness of this property by studying its implications in reduced order modelling, expression rates of artificial neural network (ANN) surrogates, and Bayesian shape inversion.
+In addition, we aim to demonstrate the usefulness of this property by studying its implications in reduced order modelling, expression rates of ANN surrogates, and Bayesian shape inversion.